moosetim/mlops-zoomcamp-2024/lecture-notes/02-getting-started-with-mlflow.md

 # Steps to do locally

 1. Place the Jupyter notebook with the ML model from module 1 into the `02-experiment-tracking` folder
-2. Create the `data` folder and place both the training and validation sets there
+2. Create the `data` folder and place both the training and validation sets there.
+Download the following datasets: `green_tripdata_2021-01.csv` and `green_tripdata_2021-02.csv` (in the 2024 edition of the MLOps Zoomcamp `.parquet` files are used instead of `.csv` files)
+3. Create the `models` folder.
+The created ML models will be stored there